 Many travelers think of the Chase Sapphire Preferred as the ultimate travel rewards credit card as your points are worth 1.25 cents each when you redeem them for any award travel on the Chase travel portal or they can be transferred to many 1:1 air travel and hotel loyalty programs like United, Southwest, British Airways Avios, Hyatt, and Marriott.

 In addition to the flexible redemption options, you can earn unlimited 2x bonus points on all travel and dining purchases.
 You will earn the base rate of 1 point per $1 on all remaining purchases.
-As a new cardholder, you will also have the opportunity to earn 50,000 bonus Ultimate Rewards points that are worth $625 in award travel, and, you can earn an additional 5,000 points by simply adding one authorized user.
+As a new cardholder, you will also have the opportunity to earn 50,000 bonus Ultimate Rewards points that are worth $625 in award travel.

 Use the Chase Sapphire Preferred for your travel and dining purchases to earn 2 points for every dollar spent.

-If you also want to enjoy premium travel rewards like a $300 annual travel credit, free airport lounge access, and the chance to earn 3x Ultimate Reward on every travel and dining purchase (instead of 2x points) you need to apply for the Sapphire Reserve instead, although the annual fee is $450.
+If you also want to enjoy premium travel rewards like a $300 annual travel credit, free airport lounge access, and the chance to earn 3x Ultimate Reward on dining purchases (instead of 2x points) you need to apply for the Sapphire Reserve instead, although the annual fee is $450.
 The Chase Sapphire Reserve comes with the same 50,000 point sign-up bonus.
 Note that you can also earn 3X points on travel immediately after earning your $300 travel credit with the Sapphire Reserve.
 The $300 Annual Travel Credit as reimbursement for travel purchases charged to your card each account anniversary year.

 Chase Ink Business Preferred